Dean of the Faculty Jonathan L. Chenette

 In higher education, Chenette has addressed national conferences on topics pertaining to place-based education, curricular innovation, and enhancement of teaching and learning with media technologies.
 His musical projects have received support through grants or fellowships from the MacDowell Colony, the Iowa Arts Council, the American Music Center, the American Composers Forum, and Meet the Composer.
 His compositions are available on CD's from Boosey & Hawkes, Capstone, Fleur de Son Classics, Innova, and Riverrun labels and in publications from Boosey & Hawkes, Theodore Presser, and Fish Creek Music.

 Chenette is married to Jeanmarie Kern Chenette, harpist and music educator, who teaches at SUNY-Dutchess Community College.
-They have three children: Timothy, a Kenyon College graduate and Indiana University PhD with a tenure-track position in music theory at Utah State University; Nathan, a Harvey Mudd College graduate and Georgia Tech PhD teaching mathematics as a visiting assistant professor at Rose-Hulman Institute of Technology; and Claire, an Oberlin double-degree (college and conservatory) graduate with master's degree from CalArts serving as acting principal oboe with the Knoxville Symphony.
-They also have two daughters-in-law and two granddaughters.
+They have three children: Timothy, a Kenyon College graduate and Indiana University PhD with a tenure-track position in music theory at Utah State University; Nathan, a Harvey Mudd College graduate and Georgia Tech PhD teaching computer science as a visiting assistant professor at Rose-Hulman Institute of Technology; and Claire, an Oberlin double-degree (college and conservatory) graduate with master's degree from CalArts who serves as principal oboe with the Knoxville Symphony.
+They also have two daughters-in-law, a son-in-law, and four granddaughters.